Cracks on your walls

 Large cracks may appear on walls when the foundation of a building shrinks or becomes weakened, allowing the entire or a section of the building to sink downwards- known as subsidence.
 This usually occurs when the soil beneath the building has become either too dry or too wet.

-- Shrinking clay
+- Shrinking clay caused by dry spells

 - Excessive water due to broken pipes